salahadawi/declarations_to_header_file/README.md

 Default indentation is 1.

-## To fix
+## Norm
-If the source file does not comform to the Norm, the script might not detect all declarations
+If the source file does not comform to the Norm, the script might not detect all declarations.